-Backing up data isn’t the only reason for a, NAS, though.
+Backing up data isn’t the only reason for an NAS, though.
 Servers specifically designed to hold data can be a great basis for a Plex, Emby, or Subsonic installation.
 Along with these ideas there are many other reasons why a network storage device may be a good idea.
-The following are three of the best Linux distributions for the job.
+The following are four of the best Linux distributions for the job.

-When building an NAS-powered by Linux, Open Media Vault should be everyone’s first choice.
+When building an NAS powered by Linux, Open Media Vault should be everyone’s first choice.
 Why?
-Well, for starters it runs on Debian stable: a rock-solid release with very few new features.
+For starters it runs on Debian stable: a rock-solid release with very few new features.
 This ensures your server is always going to work and won’t choke under the weight of major changes.

 Everything regarding Open Media Vault is very hands-off.
 You don’t even really have to know a whole lot about Linux or Debian to get this going.
 Once it’s installed on the system, everything can be managed by a sophisticated web interface that the system sets up on its own.